Daily first-time positivity rates soar: State to 11.08%, Palm Beach County to 10.38%

 MORTALITY

 The mortality rate compares positive cases against deaths.
-The state's rate was 1.7 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which passed 1,771,000 deaths and passed 81.1 million cases Sunday, according to Worldometers.info.
+The state's rate was 1.7 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which passed 1,781,000 deaths and neared 81.7 million cases Monday, according to Worldometers.info.

 County rates: Palm Beach County 2.4 percent, Broward 1.4, Miami-Dade 1.4 (-0.1), St. Lucie 2.9, Martin 2.8 (-0.1), Indian River 2.4 and Okeechobee 2.2.